Arpita-deb/Bellabeat-fitness-app/README.md

 # Phase 6: ACT

+From the FitBit Fitness Tracker data we can infer that the users primarily uses these devices to track their daily calorie burn, physical activity data, heart rate, hydration level and sleeping pattern.
 The Bellabeat app can consider the following matrices to provide accurate information about the daily activities of the users:

 * Daily total steps